Consumption in Switzerland

 Switzerland - Consumption

-Commenting on the economic outlook, Charlotte de Montpellier, an economist at ING, stated:
+On the economy, Charlotte de Montpellier, economist at ING, commented:

 Switzerland - Consumption Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 At its meeting on 23 September, the Swiss National Bank (SNB) left its policy rate and the interest rate on sight deposits at minus 0.75%—the world’s lowest.

 Consumer prices increased 0.25% in August over the previous month, contrasting July's 0.09% drop.